bmack/ansible-role-t3deploy/README.md

 TYPO3 CMS Deployment via Ansible
 ================================

+Note: this is a demo repository which showed an example on how to use `deploy_helper` from Ansible, but was never used in production.

 A role that uses ansible's deploy_helper (introduced in Ansible 2.0) to ease deploying of TYPO3 CMS projects.

 Requirements